facebook/facebook-android-sdk/README.md

 Display a Dialog
 ----------------------

 This SDK provides a method for popping up a Facebook dialog for user interaction.
-This is useful if you want to publish to a user's stream without requesting a bunch of permissions first.
+This is useful if you want to publish to a user's feed without requesting a bunch of permissions first.

 To invoke a dialog:

     facebook.dialog(context,
-                    "stream.publish",
+                    "feed",
                     new SampleDialogListener());